onepf/OPFPush/README.md

 How To Use
 ----------

+Before setup `OpenPushHelper` you must setup your project files.
 If you use [Android New Build System AAR][7] and AAR dependencies:

-1. Add to build.gradle file in your app module:
+0. Add to build.gradle file in your app module:

        ```groovy
        android {